 If you are a homeschool mom in need of help, let me remind you that feelings and thoughts are part of the human experience, and you are a human.

 We feel our feelings.
 We think our thoughts.
-Much of the meaning we ascribe to those thoughts or feelings aren’t always accurate.
+Much of the meaning we ascribe to those thoughts or feelings isn’t always accurate.

 And sometimes, when we ascribe the incorrect meaning to those feelings, we get ourselves in trouble.